timescale/docs/cloud/migrate-mst-cloud/entire-database.md

    psql “postgres://tsdbadmin:<cloud_password>@<cloud_host>:<cloud_port>/tsdb?sslmode=require”
    ```

+1. Prepare your Timescale Cloud database for data restoration with
+   [`timescaledb_pre_restore`][timescaledb_pre_restore].
+This stops background
-1. In psql, run:
+   workers.
+In psql, run:

    ```bash
    SELECT timescaledb_pre_restore();
    ```

-1. Check that `pg_dump` has finished.

-1. From your regular shell prompt, not psql, run the following command to
+1. From your regular shell prompt, not psql, run the following command.
+This
-   restore the dumped data into your Cloud database.
-Set the `--no-owner` flag
+   restores the dumped data from the .bak file into your Cloud database.
+Set the
-   to avoid permissions errors.
+   `--no-owner` flag to avoid permissions errors.

     ```bash
     # Use your Cloud credentials and connection details.